billatgameology/billatgameology/README.md

 - 👋 Hi, I’m @billatgameology
 - 👀 Gameology Space builds XR experiences.
-- 🌱 I’m currently learning Unity, Niantic Lightship and Oculus.
+- 🌱 I’m currently building with Unity, Niantic Lightship, Meta Quest and a bit of AI.
-- 💞️ I’m looking to collaborate on AR game designs: escape room style puzzles in the real world.
 - 📫 How to reach me: bill@gameology.space

 <!---